springernature/vpat/springerlink.md

 <em>Revised Section 508 - does not apply</em>
 </td>
 <td>Supports</td>
-<td>The SpringerLink website does not contain any content that restricts its view and operation to a single display orientation, such as portrait or landscape.</td>
+<td>This product does not contain any content that restricts its view and operation to a single display orientation, such as portrait or landscape.</td>
 </tr>
 <tr id="identify-input-purpose" valign="top">
 <td><a href="https://www.w3.org/TR/WCAG21/#identify-input-purpose"><strong>1.3.5 Identify Input Purpose</strong></a> (Level AA 2.1 only)